MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 #.
 Add code to initialise a model field to hold the diagnostic.
 For
    existing science schemes it may be possible to add the field initialisation code to an existing module.
-This step is not required if the diagnostic derives from an existing field such as from a prognostic field passed into the algorithm.
+This step is not required if the diagnostic is obtained from an existing field such as from a prognostic field passed into the algorithm.
 #.
 Add code to write out the field.

 Once the above steps are complete, code can be added to compute the diagnostic.
 It is possible to check whether a diagnostic has been requested for output.
-If a diagnostic has not been requested, and if it is not required for other purposes, then the model can avoid computing its value.
+If a diagnostic has not been requested, and if it is not required for other purposes, then the model must avoid computing its value.

 Several science schemes have dedicated modules to initialise and